AndroidTestBugReport/ReCDroid/README.md

 The ReCDRoid is an android project to reproduce android bugs from bug report.

 ## 1. Usage:
-They are two was to use it.
+They are two ways to use it.
 ### (1) Find all crashes
 `Input`: An android bug report and related apk.